rogerxaic/EventStreams/eventstreams127.md

 Complete the following steps to bind your application and obtain Service Keys for your service.
 To be authorized to create topics, your application or Service Key must have a Manager access role.

-To connect an application, the method used depends on where the application is deployed, that is in Cloud Foundry or outside it.
+To connect an application, the method used depends on where the application is deployed, that is in Cloud Foundry or deployed outside Cloud Foundry, for example in the Kubernetes Service.

 ## Cloud Foundry applications on the Enterprise plan
 {: #connect_enterprise_cf}

 Your application must be bound to the {{site.data.keyword.messagehub}} service instance.
-To bind a Cloud Foundry application to a non-Cloud Foundry service with One Cloud, create a Cloud Foundry service alias first and then reference this alias from your Cloud Foundry application when binding.
+To bind a Cloud Foundry application to a non-Cloud Foundry service, create a Cloud Foundry service alias first and then reference this alias from your Cloud Foundry application when binding.

 When bound, the connection details are then made available to the application in JSON format using the VCAP_SERVICES environment variable.
 You can bind an application and service using either the IBM Cloud console or the IBM Cloud CLI.